 About 75% of the coworking spaces in Singapore have a plan for infrequent users.
 However, this category is ill-defined and there is a great deal of variation between the plans on offer.
 We sifted through all the plans that we could find online, and prioritised those that offered more hours or days per month for work, as well as those that offered meeting rooms for use.
-Free coffee and tea are practically a human right now so we’re not too worried about that.
+Some folks like freelance web designers and the team from the Environmental Bar Association spoke to us at length about their experiences at the spaces below.
+Collecting and compiling their feedback also helped us make the list below.

 Here are 15 coworking spaces (in no particular order) with plans that we found particularly notable.